Introduction by Béla Tarr

-For what would turn out to be his penultimate film, the Hungarian master brings his formidable stylistic arsenal—a combination of impossibly choreographed camera moves, astonishingly precise chiaroscuro lighting, and hypnotic wordless scenes—to bear on a Georges Simenon thriller about a railway switchman who retrieves a suitcase filled with stolen money.
+In his penultimate film, the Hungarian master brings his formidable stylistic arsenal—a combination of impossibly choreographed camera moves, astonishingly precise chiaroscuro lighting, and hypnotic wordless scenes—to bear on a Georges Simenon thriller about a railway switchman who retrieves a suitcase filled with stolen money.
 Tarr is a spellbinder, and the wharves and alleys of the unnamed port where he sets this drama of guilt and greed are broodingly apocalyptic.
-The Man From London is the latest example of an utterly distinctive vision, baleful and radiant, as voluptuous as it is bleak.
+The Man from London is a prime example of Tarr’s utterly distinctive vision, baleful and radiant and as voluptuous as it is bleak.
 Featuring Tilda Swinton as the railman’s unsettled wife.

 For $30, receive one ticket to a film in Béla Tarr In Person and a select menu item at Café Paradiso, located in FLC’s Elinor Bunin Munroe Film Center.
 Learn more about our dinner and a movie combo here.